 For Autocross and Dirt Sprints the points are accumulated in the events at our track.

-The Autocross and Dirt Sprint Champs are the highest point scores from any/all classes, so if a person wins in multiple classes, they may be the Sprint, or Autocross, Champ, but not be a class champ :)
+The Autocross and Dirt Sprint Champs are the highest point scores from any/all classes, so if a person wins in multiple classes, they may be the Sprint, or Autocross, Champ, but not be a class champion :)